sarah1893/notes/docs/appendix/python-walrus.rst

 Abstract
 --------

-PEP 572 is one of the most significant proposals in Python3 history.
-After finishing this proposal, Guido van Rossum decided to resign as a Python leader.
-This article tries to discuss what kind of problems that the walrus operator (``:=``) is to try to solve.
+PEP 572 is one of the most contentious proposals in Python3 history because assigning a value within an expression seems unnecessary.
+Also, it is ambiguous for developers to distinguish the difference between **the walrus operator** (``:=``) and the equal operator (``=``).
+Even though sophisticated developers can use ``:=`` smoothly, they may concern the readability of their code.
+To better understand the usage of ``:=``, this article discusses its design philosophy and what kind of problems it tries to solve.

 Introduction